Finance - major: Quantitative Finance (MSc)

 How you study

 Without leaving your job or home you can study, write and submit assignments, receive expert guidance from your CeFiMS tutor and advice from the student support team.
 In addition to printed study materials, the Virtual Learning Environment (VLE) allows you to work with course materials, send queries to tutors and submit assignments via the Internet.

 When you take a CeFiMS distance learning course you will be sent everything you need to complete your studies.
 A typical set of course learning materials would include:

 - Core text.
 All courses centre on a specially written core text analogous to a series of lectures.

 - Textbooks and collections of readings.
 Most courses also include one or more textbooks and a collection of recent or classic articles of importance to the subject.

 - Study calendar.
 Students are provided with a study calendar for each course which sets out the schedule for your coursework and assignment deadlines.

-Created by CefiMS to provide additional resources and support, the OLE allows you to:
+Created by CefiMS to provide additional resources and support, the VLE allows you to: